Astemcode/Code-Quiz/README.md

 # Code-Quiz
  ### Are You Ready to begin the Quiz?!?!?

-> Welcome patron to the galaxies quiz of the code.
+> Welcome patron to the galaxies' quiz of the code.
 Are you ready to enter the coding realm?
 >Knowledge is what you claim to have, your knowledge is what we will be testing!

 [Code Quiz](https://astemcode.github.io/Code-Quiz/ "Quiz Realm")